All Posts

 We do have plenty of repeated flow segments that consist of multiple nodes.
 One example is the Extended Search Retrieval, where documents for a given (sub-)question are retrieved.
 At the core, the process consists of a Search, followed by a Relevance Validation of each retrieved doc with respect to the question, and concludes with a reranking of the validated documents.
 To make this repeated process efficient, we wrap it into a subgraph, which is then used either by the main graph or other subgraphs.
 One needs to be careful, as always, with the definition and sharing of the keys between the parent graph and the subgraph.

-- We generally adopt the approach of ‘one-action-per-node’, though one could easily reduce node sprawl by putting more consecutive actions into one node.
+one-action-per-node, though one could easily reduce node sprawl by putting more consecutive actions into one node.formatting node at the end, whose role it is to convert data into a desired key update.Streaming

 Lastly, here is our current graph (x-ray level set to 1 to limit complexity, so a number of the nodes are actually subgraphs which may contain further subgraphs):